luipir/postgis_pkiconf_docker_container/ssl/README_HoeServerKeyAndCertAreGenerated.txt

 method 1) openssl x509 -noout -text -in postgis_server_cert.crt
 method 2) openssl verify -verbose -purpose any postgis_server_cert.crt

+# how to verify that a cert is valid for a specified CA
+# would produce the following result:
+# <cert to verify>: OK
+openssl verify -verbose -purpose any -CAfile <ca cert file> <cert to verify>

 # client and server certificates has to be hashed and linked
 # link and installation path depend on if certificate is for server or client
 # more info: